 Founder / Executive Director

 Torri has struggled with depression and addiction since she was 14 years old.
-She has attempted suicide multiple times in her life, as an adolescent and as an adult.
+She is a two time attempted suicide survivor, 1st time was as an adolescent and the 2nd as an adult.

 Even through her struggles, Torri managed to graduate from UCSB at the top of her class with a major in History and a minor in International Relations, Magna Cum Laude.
 She then became a successful entrepreneur, 1st in the Real Estate and Mortgage Industry then in the Wellness Industry.

 After college, she spent years battling a horrible eating disorder, alcoholism, addiction, depression and gender identity issues.
-At one point she was even homeless living out of her car as a result of her depression and addiction.
+At one point she lost everything and was homeless living out of her car as a result of her depression and addiction.

-These last few years she’s worked hard to put her life back together.
+Over the years she’s worked hard to put her life back together.
 Her career in the health and wellness field has given her purpose.
-She wants to expand her scope and take her efforts worldwide to end the stigma associated with mental illness and addiction.
+She is currently in the process of expanding her scope and taking her efforts worldwide to end the stigma associated with mental illness and addiction.

 She’s been sober and abstinent from her eating disorder since 2010.
-This is the longest period in her life that she has been clean.
+She finally found acceptance of her Mental Disorder in 2015 after years of misdiagnosis and denial.
 It is through her personal road to recovery and acceptance that led her to form Tangible Movement.